Calhoun residents to decide wet-dry vote Tuesday

 For business owners, there is a split among those looking forward to the city potentially becoming “moist” or “wet,” while others are not.

-Samantha Appleton, owner of Sammy Jean’s Cafe and Catering at 273 Main St., has been publicly in favor online and by posting a sign in her restaurant’s window asking citizens to vote “Yes” on Nov.
+Samantha Appleton, owner of Sammy Jean’s Cafe and Catering at 273 Main St., has been campaigning for the initiative online and by posting a sign in her restaurant’s window asking citizens to vote “Yes” on Nov.
 8.

 “I think it would be great for McLean County residents to have access to adult beverages without having to go out of our county,” she said.
 “It would benefit our county to retain those sales, other than just the alcohol sales, but the food associated with going out to dinner and having a beverage with it.”